create3000/x_ite/docs/_posts/getting-started.md

 #### Latest Stable Version

-You can opt for the »latest« tag to ensure you always have the most current version, instead of using a fixed version number.
+You can opt for the »latest« tag to ensure you always have the most recent version, instead of using a fixed version number.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/x_ite@latest/dist/x_ite.min.js"></script>